 Telecommuters are a relatively large percentage of the workforce: 13.66% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Lynbrook, however, the average commute to work is quite long.
-On average, people spend 35.58 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Lynbrook is that it can take a long time to commute to work.
+In Lynbrook, the average commute to work is 35.58 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly village.
+Many of Lynbrook’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 Lynbrook is an extremely ethnically-diverse village.
 The people who call Lynbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynbrook residents report their race to be White, followed by Asian.
 Lynbrook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.26% of the village’s residents.
 Important ancestries of people in Lynbrook include Italian, Irish, German, English, and Polish.